OfficeDev/msteams-docs.pt-BR/msteams-platform/resources/moodle-overview.md

  <!--The following image demonstrates Moodle LMS:
   Query on this image about what is meant by section

-:::image type="content" source="../assets/images/MoodleInstructions/flow-chart.png" alt-text="Flow chart" border="true":::-->
+:::image type="content" source="../assets/images/MoodleInstructions/flow-chart.png" alt-text="Flow chart":::-->

 ## <a name="moodle-lms-accessibility"></a>Acessibilidade Moodle LMS